Relativistic Langevin Equation derived from a particle-bath Lagrangian: Heat bath mode trajectories

 Firstly, unlike a na\"{\i}ve extension of the Galilean~\cref{eq:bath-motion-classical}, in~\cref{eq:bath-motion-relat}, we have locality and causality encapsulated in the phase \(\bar{\xi} (t,\mathbf{x}(t))\), which is an integration constant.
 To understand the origin and physical meaning of this parameter, one must delve deeper into the solution's structure.

 Secondly, we have two pairs of functions: \(\hat{\xi}(\mathbf{x})\) and \(\bar{\xi}(t, \mathbf{x}(t))\), which we shorten to \(\bar{\xi}(t)\); and \(\hat{\omega}\) and \(\bar{\omega}\).
 The first pair represents the phase for two distinct situations, one is dependent only on \(\mathbf{x}\), while the other also explicitly depends on \(t\).
 Similarly, the second pair are the frequencies for the same situations.
 The two formulations are equivalent as shown in Appendix~\ref{sec:tdfrequency}.
-The bar in \(\bar{\xi}\) is given for consistency.
+We've added the overbar to \(\bar{\xi}\) for consistency.